lunanerdderg/Reefbackend/README.md

 # To do before Pre-Release:

-* Read Modlist for functions which need it, and print it at request for user
 * Add mods to Profiles from Library
 * Apply Profiles to actual Subnautica game directory
 * Function to save all changes to Profile made in-game